pacmandan/web-games/guides/Server.md

 ## An Example Game - Minesweeper

-Minesweeper is a single-player game that involves clicking on tiles, and trying not to blow up.
+Minesweeper is a single-player game that involves clicking on tiles and trying not to blow up.

 For our `join_game()` and `leave_game()` functions, we only need to keep